CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/Getting-started-V2.md

 ## Objectives

+By the end of this lab, you will be able to:

 - **Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs**: Perform the migration of a Red Hat VM from Hyper-V to Azure using Azure Migrate and Azure Site Recovery.

 ## Prerequisites

+Participants should have:

 - Basic knowledge of Hyper-V Manager and virtual machine management.
 - Experience with Red Hat Linux administration and command-line operations.